aanacaa/Bootcamp_Data_Science_Alura/README.md

-# Bootcamp of applied data science of [Alura](https://www.alura.com.br/bootcamp/data-science-aplicada/matriculas-abertas)
+# Bootcamp of applied data science - [Alura](https://www.alura.com.br/bootcamp/data-science-aplicada/matriculas-abertas)
 We are going to immerse ourselves in the ocean of Data Science by developing real projects in the health area divided into 6 modules.
 We will delve into data analysis techniques, statistics, modeling and data visualization in a practical and applied way, scaling your knowledge to bring new opportunities, whether in the company where you work, whether in your own business or in a new career.
 You will learn Python, Pandas, Matplotlib, Seaborn, Scikit-Learn and several other Python libraries; understand the workflow of a Data Science project; you will know how to structure and communicate your results to justify the analysis and conclusions, showing how important the role of data is to optimize processes and results.